 - Convert: Now a visitor, this same person begins looking for more tips on how to optimize their audio-visual setup.
 After an internal site search, they visit a landing page on the optimal settings and connections for a soundbar, and click a CTA to get on a mailing list.

 - Close: The next day, they get an email with some tips on how to set up a home theater.
 They click on one of the embedded links, which goes to a demo video hosted on the company’s site.
 This demonstration provides the final push for them to make a purchase.

-- Delight: After buying, the customer has a question about the AV equipment they purchased, so they reach out to the company via social media.
+- Delight: After buying, the customer has a question about the AV equipment they purchased, so they reach out to the company via social media (or through phone support).
 They get a prompt response which boosts their likelihood of purchasing again and recommending the brand.